 Blue Star Museums Free admission to the military and their families from Memorial Day to Labor Day.

-Boston Pops Fireworks Spectacular – July 3 Free outdoor concert in the Hatch Shell aside the Charles River is a glittering, unforgettable Independence Day tradition.
+Boston Pops Fireworks Spectacular – Rehearsal is July 3 and the performance is July 4 Free outdoor concert in the Hatch Shell aside the Charles River is a glittering, unforgettable Independence Day tradition.
 This Fourth of July musical celebration includes performances of patriotic favorites like “Yankee Doodle Dandy,” “America,” and “Stars and Stripes Forever”; thunderous rendition of Tchaikovsky”s “1812 Overture” followed by fireworks display over Charles River.
-Musical guests include The Beach Boys and Megan Hilty.

 Reading of the Declaration of Independence – Boston July 4 – Only once a year, Boston residents and visitors get to hear the famous speech read from the balcony as it was on July 18, 1776.
 Location: Historic Faneuil Hall.
 10:00 a.m.
 Cost: free